TinyHai/ComposeDragDrop/README.md

     // do something
 }
-val (isInBound, dataToDrop) = state
-// apply Modifier.dropTarget(state) to your composable
+val (isInBound, dataToDrop) = state Modifier.dropTarget(state) // apply it to your composable
 ```

 After all of above, make sure your content is structured as follows